Skip to content

 TL;DR

-This paper proposes GuidedSampling, an inference-time algorithm that explicitly decouples the implicit exploration and generation process of repeated sampling (RS) into two stages: iteratively generating diverse problem-solving concepts/theorems, followed by generating candidate solutions conditioned on each concept.
-The method achieves an average improvement of ~21.6% on pass@50 and ~9.7% on pass@5 after fine-tuning.
+Ours proposes GuidedSampling, an inference algorithm that explicitly decouples the implicit exploration and generation processes of Repeated Sampling (RS) into two stages: first iteratively generating diverse problem-solving concepts/theorems, and then generating candidate solutions based on each concept.
+This achieves an average improvement of approximately 21.6% on pass@50 and 9.7% on pass@5 after fine-tuning.

 Background & Motivation